-Higgins Funeral Home has served Fayetteville and Lincoln County for four generations, back to the days when a horse drawn hearse transported the deceased from home, to church, and then to a cemetery.
+Higgins Funeral Home has served Fayetteville and Lincoln County for four generations, back to the days when a horse-drawn hearse transported the deceased from home to church to cemetery.

-Memorial services and funerals today feature personalized touches that celebrate the life of a loved one who has passed on.
+Funeral services and memorials today feature personalized touches that celebrate the life of a loved one who has passed on.
 We offer a memorial DVD using old photographs and video footage that is shown on a screen during visitation and sometimes the service itself.

 The family of one golf fanatic asked our staff members to skip the suits and wear khakis and golf shirts at the memorial.
-Families no longer must choose visitation and earth burial OR cremation.
+Families no longer must choose between a visitation and earth burial or cremation without visitation.
 How we celebrate each life has become personalized.

 The three Higgins brothers sold off the furniture business in 1931 to dedicate their efforts to helping Lincoln County families through times of loss.

-As my father neared retirement, I took a more active role and now am a fourth generation owner who proudly continue the Higgins Family legacy of compassion and service.
+As my father neared retirement, I took a more active role and now am a fourth-generation owner who proudly continues the Higgins family legacy of compassion and service.